lydiecherilus/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing and Middlewares.

 - [ ] Describe Middleware?

+Middlewares are small functions used to add features.
+They handle one aspect of the application.

 - [ ] Describe a Resource?

+Resource is an item or a collection of items in our codes database.

 - [ ] What can the API return to help clients know if a request was successful?

+A success message and a 200 code.

 - [ ] How can we partition our application into sub-applications?

+Using routing.

 ## Minimum Viable Product